MFlorO/30-Days-Of-React/09_Day_Conditional_Rendering/09_conditional_rendering.md

 ## Conditional Rendering using && Operator

-The && operator render the right JSX operand if the left operand(expression) is true.
+<span style="color: yellow"> The && operator render the right JSX operand if the left operand(expression) is true. </span>

 ```js
 // index.js